apache/ambari/ambari-logsearch/README.md

 ## Running Integration Tests

 By default integration tests are not a part of the build process, you need to set -Dbackend-tests or -Dselenium-tests (or you can use -Dall-tests to run both).
-To running the tests you will need docker here as well (right now docker-for-mac and unix are supported only).
+To running the tests you will need docker here as well (right now docker-for-mac and unix are supported by default, for boot2docker you need to pass -Ddocker.host parameter to the build).

 ```bash
 # from ambari-logsearch folder